AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Method

 \subsection{Data Generation and Knowledge Extraction}

-We adopt debate~\citep{liang2024encouraging} as the MAS mechanism for generating data that captures rich reasoning dynamics.
-Interactions in which individuals reflect, revise, and converge have long been recognized as hallmarks of intelligent behavior, and debate naturally surfaces processes such as self-correction, error discovery, and cross-examination.
-Prior work on LLM debate~\cite{du2023improving} demonstrates that structured disagreement can enhance both factual accuracy and reasoning quality.
+We adopt debate~\citep{liang2024encouraging} as the MAS mechanism for data generation with rich reasoning dynamics.
+Interactions where individuals reflect, revise, and converge have long been recognized as hallmarks of intelligent behavior, and debate naturally surfaces processes such as self-correction, error discovery, and cross-examination.
+Prior work on debate~\cite{du2023improving} demonstrates that structured disagreement can enhance both factual accuracy and reasoning quality.
+Results on other MAS algorithms are in \S\ref{sec-exp-multi}.

 \textbf{Debate Setup.} For each input $x$, we initialize $n$ debating agents $\mathcal{A} = \{a_1, a_2, \dots, a_n\}$ sharing the same LLM.
 The agents engage in a $K$-round interaction.
 In each round, each agent $a_i$ generates a reasoning trace $\tau_{i, k}$ based on the problem $x$ and the previous traces of its peers $\{\tau_{j, k-1}\}_{j \neq i}$.
 This setup encourages agents to identify logical inconsistencies in others' arguments and iteratively refine their own reasoning traces.
 This process continues until $K$ rounds is reached or a consensus emerges.
 The result is a comprehensive debate log $\mathcal{L}_x$ containing a set of final reasoning traces $\{r_1, r_2, \dots, r_n\}$ and their corresponding answers.